gelinasj/sodoku-solver/README.md

     * Note: You may need to download cabal if not yet installed
 4. Check out the solution in the generated `SolvedGame.txt` file

-And there you are, off and away to SudokuStress-less life :)
+And there you are, off and away to a SudokuStress-less life :)